I wrote this article on race for a Washington, D.C. newspaper in 1991. I’m reprinting it today with the hope that its message still resonates.

 We need common sense gun laws to make our streets safer.
 The filibuster of the Brady Bill, which requires a seven-day waiting period and mandatory background check on someone purchasing a firearm, is a perfect example of righteousness denied in the face of politics.
 As president, Ronald Reagan opposed the Brady Bill.
 Now as a private citizen, free from the grip of the National Rifle Association, he endorses it.
 Reagan’s shift should remind us that politics often prevents progress.
 An engaged citizenry can change that outcome.

 Andrew Kirschner writes about social justice issues in Washington, D.C. with a specific focus on the environment, race, education, homelessness, and animal rights.
-He currently works for a non-profit environmental lobby group on Capitol Hill.
+He was a lead organizer for the 1990 Earth Day on the Mall.
+He currently works for a nonprofit environmental lobby group on Capitol Hill.